JuanIgTh/JuanIgTh/README.md

   <div align="left">
   <br>

-  🔭 Currently working on www.webnrepair.com
+  🔭 Currently working as FullStack Dev on Adalmo SL

   🤝 I’m available for freelancing.

-  🌱 I’m currently learning React, Laravel, etc.
+  🌱 I’m currently learning AI Development and React Native

-  💬 Ask me about **React or Python**
+  💬 Ask me about **React, Python or Databases**

   📫 How to reach me: **jit9rex@gmail.com**